cancervariants/gene-normalization/docs/source/usage.rst

 The Gene Normalizer provides three different search modes:

 * **search**: for each :ref:`source <sources>`, find the record or records that best match the given search string.
+Returns :ref:`gene records <gene-record-object>`.
 * **normalize**: find the normalized concept that best matches the given search string.
 Return a merged record that incorporates data from all associated records from each source.
+Returns :ref:`a normalized gene object <normalized-gene-object>`.
 See :ref:`build_normalization` for more information.
 * **normalize_unmerged**: return each source record associated with the normalized concept that best matches the given search string.
+Returns :ref:`gene records <gene-record-object>`.

 REST endpoints
 --------------